Our unique choice of venues and experienced team of registrars make Southampton a great choice for your marriage ceremony

 What happens on the day?

-If you are having your ceremony in the Golden Jubilee Room or the Magnolia Room, you will meet the Registrar just before the ceremony.
+You will meet the Registrar just before the ceremony.
 The Registrar will check the details that are going to be entered in the marriage register and on your marriage certificate.
 The Superintendent Registrar will then talk through the ceremony with you.
 You can choose to do this together or separately.

 While you are speaking with the registrar, the guests will be taking their seats in the ceremony room.
 The ceremony will start with the entrance to the music you have previously chosen, followed by the welcoming and ceremony introduction.